Kerrelyn Sparks

 Kerrelyn Sparks is an American author of paranormal romance novels, best known for the Love at Stake series, currently comprising 17 novels.
-Each title in the Love at Stake series has become a USA Today bestseller, and she reached The New York Times Best Seller list with The Undead Next Door, the fourth in the series.
+Each title in the Love at Stake series has become a USA Today bestseller, and she reached New York Times Best Seller list with The Undead Next Door, the fourth in the series.
 Her books are currently published under Avon Books.

 Biography

 Kerrelyn was a tap dancer and then a high school French teacher before turning her creative bent to writing.
 She lives in the Greater Houston area with her husband and children.